Cathepsin F

 Cathepsin F is a protein that in humans is encoded by the CTSF gene.

 Cysteine cathepsins are a family of cysteine proteases that represent a major component of the lysosomal proteolytic system.
 In general, cathepsins contain a signal peptide, followed by a propeptide and then a catalytically active mature region.
 The very long (251-amino acid residues) proregion of the cathepsin F precursor contains a C-terminal domain similar to the pro-segment of Cathepsin L-like enzymes, a 50-residue flexible linker peptide, and an N-terminal domain predicted to adopt a cystatin-like fold.
 The cathepsin F proregion is unique within the papain family cysteine proteases in that it contains this additional N-terminal segment predicted to share structural similarities with cysteine protease inhibitors of the cystatin superfamily.
 This cystatin-like domain contains some of the elements known to be important for inhibitory activity.
 CTSF encodes a predicted protein of 484 amino acids that contains a 19-residue signal peptide.
 Cathepsin F contains five potential N-glycosylation sites, and it may be targeted to the endosomal/lysosomal compartment via the mannose 6-phosphate receptor pathway.
 The cathepsin F gene is ubiquitously expressed, and it maps to chromosome 11q13, close to the gene encoding cathepsin W.

+In non-human species

-Immunodiagnostics of Opisthorchis viverrini
+Immunodiagnosis of Opisthorchis viverrini

-Cathepsin F can be used as an alternative way to test for the disease known as Opisthorchis Viverrini.
-In recent years, the diagnosis of Opisthorchis Viverrini has been done by stool examination and is considered to be the "gold standard" method.
-However, stool based diagnosis can be unreliable although it is a non-invasive method.
-Experiments preformed showed that by using Recombinant DNA techniques with Cathepsin F cysteine protease, can create far more reliable results.
+Opisthorchis viverrini, a parasite, is typically detected by stool examination, specifically by counting eggs.
+However, this non-invasive, "gold standard" method can be unreliable in light infection and labor-intensive.
+An ELISA assay that detects the presence of the parasite's cathepsin F protein may be used as an alternative way to test for the parasite's presence.

-Expression of Cathepsin F in Yesso Scallop (Mizuhopecten yessoensis)
+Discovery in Yesso scallop (Mizuhopecten yessoensis)

-Recent experiments has shown the discovery of Cathepsin F in Yesso scallop (Mizuhopecten yessoensis).
-The identification of the Cathepsin F gene in various embryonic developmental stages of the Yesso Scallop has major importance.
-The Cathepsin F gene has an important role in the innate immune response.
-The Yesso Scallop has been suffering from high mortality due to bacterial diseases.
-The discovery of Cathepsin F can lead to farther research and a solution to the Yesso Scallop mortality problem.
+The Yesso scallop (Mizuhopecten yessoensis), was found in 2018 to express Cathepsin F in response to bacterial infection.
+The Yesso scallop has been suffering from high mortality due to bacterial diseases.
+Understanding the workings of its innate immune system, in various embryonic developmental stages, may help the associated aquaculture industry.